Salade10/Salade10/README.md

   # I'll code for You
   Dm me on discord and tell me about what you want me to code and I'll help you bring it to life.

-  payments accepted via cryptocurrency only :)
+  payments accepted via cryptocurrency or promotion depending on the project size and complexity :)

 ### ✍️ Random Dev Quote
 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)